Phreak971/blockchain-polls/README.md

 This is a Blockchain based Polling Web Application using Angular, Solidity, Web3Js, Metamask, Ganache and Ethereum.

 Note: This is not the instructor's resource.
-This code is what I wrote copying the instructor along the course.
+This code is what I learnt from the course.